CelerData/terraform-provider-celerdatabyoc/docs/resources/elastic_cluster_v2.md

 **Optional:**

-- `name`: (Forces new resource) The name of the IAM role referenced in the deployment credential.
+- `name`: (Not allowed to modify) The name of the IAM role referenced in the deployment credential.
 Enter a unique name.
   If omitted, Terraform will assign a random, unique name.
   See [IAM Identifiers](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_Identifiers.html) for more information.